 Christmas Tree Permits for Kaibab National Forest

-The Kaibab National Forest will sell over-the-counter and through-the-mail Christmas tree tags on a first-come, first-served basis for each of its three ranger districts beginning November 16 and continuing until they are sold out.
+The Kaibab National Forest will sell over-the-counter and through-the-mail Christmas tree tags on a first-come, first-served basis for each of its three ranger districts.

 Individuals can also purchase a Christmas tree tag for Kaibab National Forest through the mail by sending information to the mailing address of the ranger district they plan to visit.
 Call first!
 If you will order by mail, make sure you do so leaving enough time for processing and return mail, 10-12 business days.
 For a Christmas tree tag through the mail, you must include a self-addressed, stamped envelope (Attn: Christmas Trees), a contact phone number and a check payable to USDA Forest Service.